Tom and the Slice of Bread with Strawberry Jam and Honey

-Tom and the Slice of Bread with Strawberry Jam and Honey (German title: Tom und das Erdbeermarmeladebrot mit Honig) is a German animated television series for children ages 3–8 years, created by Andreas Hykade.
-The series also airs in the United States in Spanish on TV network V-me.
+Tom and the Slice of Bread with Strawberry Jam and Honey (German title: Tom und das Erdbeermarmeladebrot mit Honig) is a German animated television series created by Andreas Hykade, running from 2005 until 2012.

+An English dub of the show was created in 2009, with Ben Miller being the voice actor.
+In 2016, the dub changed its voice actor to Jimmy Hibbert, and was distributed by British company Cake Entertainment in the UK.
+The series also aired in the United States in Spanish on TV network V-me.

 The first season consisted of 13 episodes.
-From 2008, three more seasons were created, each with 13 episodes.
+From 2008 onwards, three more seasons were created, each with 13 episodes, resulting in 52 episodes.
+Every episode, including the English dub, is now on YouTube.

+The series won an Honourable Mention in the Television Made for Children category at the 2009 Ottawa International Animation Festival.
+It received the Grimme Online Award in 2009 and won best animated TV series at the Annecy International Animation Film Festival in 2013.

 Premise

-The protagonist of the show is Tom, who is always on the lookout for a slice of bread with strawberry jam and honey and almost ends up with exactly half a loaf that "tastes as good as if it were a whole".
+The titular protagonist of the show is Tom, who is always on the lookout for a slice of bread with strawberry jam and honey, almost ends up with exactly half a loaf that "tastes as good as if it were a whole" and spends the rest of the day, thinking about nothing at all.
 On his searches, Tom regularly meets various friends.